 We graciously thank our hosts for allowing use of their space.
 For more details on past events, contact us.

-Pull Over Prevention is our direct response to the police brutalization of Black individuals and forced deportations of immigrants in Ypsilanti and Washtenaw County.
-Our effort also confronts the economic inequality that causes people of color to face unaffordable traffic fines and lose their means of transportation.
+Pull Over Prevention is our direct response to the police brutalization of Black individuals and forced deportations of immigrants.
+Our effort also confronts the systemic oppression of people of color through harsh punishment and steep fines for minor crimes.
+POP aims to bring our community together to mitigate and oppose the injustices that law enforcement inflicts on us.

-As long as the racist and classist institution of policing exists, we will work outside their systems of oppression to truly protect and serve our community.
+As long as the racist and classist institution of policing exists, POP volunteers will work outside their systems of oppression to truly protect and serve our community.

-Starting May 2021, POP mechanics will accept requests for help outside POP Clinics on a limited basis.
-We’re still new to this and have limited capacity among our organizers and volunteers, so please bear with us.
+Starting May 2021, POP volunteer mechanics will accept requests for help outside POP Clinics on a limited basis.
+We’re still new to this and have limited capacity among us volunteers, so please bear with us.

 Depending on the request, POP volunteer mechanics may perform simple repairs, show how to perform repairs yourself, diagnose issues, and give advice on how to deal with issues.
 The repairs can be more complicated than POP Clinic repairs (lights, tires, fluids) but it still depends on the volunteer’s ability and the costs involved.